GoInterject/GoInterject.github.io/bApps/InterjectTraining/Budget/ControlCenter.md

 ___
 ![](/images/WCNTraining/Budget/ControlCenter_Errors_InvalidDistricts.png)

 *The district(s) you have manually added to the Control Center are either inactive or non-financial.
-You cannot save to them, and should not be handled in Control Center*
+You cannot save them, or they should not be handled in Control Center*

 ___
 ![](/images/WCNTraining/Budget/ControlCenter_Errors_InvalidLockLevel.png)